Meet Our Facilitators

 Program: Prayerful Knitting

 Hi, I am Fran Basso.
-I moved to Vero Beach, FL 22 years ago, amazing how time flies.
+I moved to Vero Beach, FL, more than 20 years ago, amazing how time flies.

-The program I facilitate at the Center is called Prayerful Knitting which another woman, Pat Rogers, and I got started soon after the Center opened.
+The program I facilitate at the Center is called Prayerful Knitting, which got started soon after the Center opened in 2000.
 We have a group of terrific women with exceptional knitting/crocheting skills.
-We enjoy an hour and a half each Wed. doing our preferred needlework, primarily making prayer shawls for loved ones, anyone who is ill, recovering from surgery or illness.
-We have offered them at times to Hospice House as needed.
+We enjoy an hour and a half on the 2nd and 4th Wednesdays of every month, doing our preferred needlework, primarily making prayer shawls for loved ones, anyone who is ill, recovering from surgery or illness.
+We have offered them at times to Hospice House and to Friends After Diagnosis, as needed.

 We also take time to pray during our weekly gathering.
-We pray for our families, people we love and care about and we are often asked to pray for others.
-You will see us come with our lists and times we forget our list we know God remembers the persons we carry in our hearts to the group.
-This group blesses us as we come knit and pray and in turn blesses others.
+We pray for our families, people we love and care about, and we are often asked to pray for others.
+You will see us come with our lists, and during the times when we forget our lists, we know God remembers the persons we carry in our hearts to the group.
+This group blesses us as we come to knit and pray, and in turn, blesses others.

 Susan Johnson